NuTufts/tufts_summer_reu/intro_to_machine_learning.md

 * Exercises: working on it
 The videos cover the basics of many methods.
 For the work in our group, this is a possible path through the material.

+### Using Google Colab notebooks

+I adapted the exercises from the course to use google colab notebooks.
+The notebooks first walks through the solution through single variable linear regression via exercises.
+The multivariable regression asks you to mostly implement the solution yourself.

+To use the notebooks, you'll need to have a Google Drive account.

+First, copy the notebook you want to use into some folder in your Google Drive.

+Second, copy the data used in the exercises to your Google Drive.
+A [link to the data folder](https://drive.google.com/drive/folders/1Ex-ajCUx4bPHRNBFR_bB39Qxxgu3owEq?usp=drive_link) on my drive.

 ## Units

 ### Unit 1: Foundations